esmasert/WhisperFinetuningScripts/README.md

 Typically, the proposed ratio is 0.8 for training, 0.1 for testing, and 0.1 for validation.
 However, if there are many files, such as over a million, the ratio for the test and validation datasets can be less to not slow the process.

-## Adding Silence Audios, Background noises and “…” Markers
+## Adding Silence to Audio Files, Background noises and “…” Markers

 To decrease the hallucinations, we can add audios that have silence or background noises with the corresponding “…” GT text.
 We are using Musan dataset for this for now. (https://www.openslr.org/17/)